-The History of Bird's Eye View Maps
+The History of Bird's Eye View Maps and the Mapmakers

 These maps captured the imagination of the American people as air flight did not exist yet, and city views had only been available from hilltop locations.
 Also popular during this period were views of American cities drawn as though viewed from extremely great heights.

 There were very few maps made of the deep South – only 28 maps were done in Louisiana, Alabama, Mississippi, and South Carolina combined.
-The South was economically unable to support views of their cities during Reconstruction, and northern artists probably would not have been welcome.
-More significantly, perhaps, the focal point of life in the South was the farm or plantation, not the village or town as in the Midwestern and the northeastern states.
+The South was financially unable to support views of their cities during Reconstruction, and northern artists probably would not have been welcome.
+More significantly, perhaps, the focal point of life in the South was the farm or plantation, not the village or town as in the Midwestern and the Northeastern states.

 These maps give a pictorial record of America’s cities during the post-Civil War period and for many localities provide the sole nineteenth-century map.
 No other graphic form of this era so effectively captured the vitality of America’s urban centers.

-Albert Ruger (1829-1899
+Albert Ruger (1829-1899)

 Albert Ruger was the first to achieve success as a panoramic artist.
-The collections of the Library’s Geography and Map Division contain 213 city maps drawn or published by Ruger or by Ruger & Stoner.
+The collections of the Library of Congress Geography and Map Division contain 213 city maps drawn or published by Ruger or by Ruger & J. J. Stoner.
 The majority came from Ruger’s personal collection, which the Library purchased in 1941 from John Ramsey of Canton, Ohio.
 Before this accession, there were only four Ruger city plans in the Geography and Map Division.
 Born in Prussia in 1829, Ruger emigrated to the United States and worked initially as a mason.
 While serving with the Ohio Volunteers during the Civil War, he drew views of Union campsites, among them Camp Chase in Ohio and Stephenson’s Depot in Virginia.
 He continued to draw after the war, and his prints include a famous lithograph of Lincoln’s funeral car passing the statehouse in Columbus, Ohio.

 By 1866, Ruger had settled in Battle Creek, Michigan, where he began his prolific panoramic mapping career by sketching Michigan cities.
 Urban communities in some twenty-two states and Canada, ranging from New Hampshire to Minnesota and south to Georgia and Alabama, were sketched by Ruger.
-He continued his activity into the 1890’s, moving his business to Chicago, Madison, and St. Louis as he sought new markets.
-In the late 1860’s, Ruger formed a partnership with J. J. Stoner of Madison, Wisconsin, and together they published numerous city panoramas.
-Ruger was particularly productive during the 1860’s; in 1869 alone, he produced more than sixty panoramic maps.
+He continued his activity into the 1890s, moving his business to Chicago, Madison, and St. Louis as he sought new markets.
+In the late 1860s, Ruger formed a partnership with J. J. Stoner of Madison, Wisconsin, and together they published numerous city panoramas.
+Ruger was particularly productive during the 1860s; in 1869 alone, he produced more than sixty panoramic maps.
 In addition to city plans, he drew views of university campuses, among them Notre Dame, Shurtleff College, and the University of Michigan.
 Albert Ruger died in Akron, Ohio, on November 12, 1899.

 Thaddeus Mortimer Fowler (1842-1922)

-The name which appears on the greatest number of panoramic maps in the collections of the Library of Congress is that of Thaddeus Mortimer Fowler.
-He was the most prolific of all the mapping artists and is responsible for 468 maps.
+T.M.
+Fowler was the most prolific of all the mapping artists and is responsible for 468 maps.
 He was born in Lowell, Massachusetts, on December 21, 1842, and ran away from home at the age of fifteen.
 When the first call for military volunteers for the Civil War was issued by President Lincoln, Fowler was in Buffalo, New York.
 Although initially rejected because he was underage, after some maneuvering Fowler was sworn into the 21st Regiment of the New York Volunteers at Elmira, New York, in May 1861.
 He received an ankle wound at the Second Battle of Bull Run and was honorably discharged at Boston in February 1863, leaving the hospital on crutches after refusing amputation.
 He then visited army camps where he made tintypes of soldiers.
 In 1864, Fowler migrated to Madison, Wisconsin, where he worked with his uncle J. M. Fowler, a photographer.
 He established his own panoramic map firm and in 1870 produced a view of Omro, Wisconsin.
 This was followed the next year by panoramas of Peshtigo, Sheboygan Falls, and Waupaca, Wisconsin.
 During that decade, he was employed as an artist by J. J. Stoner.
 Fowler moved from Madison around 1880 to northern New Jersey, first to the Oranges and later to Asbury Park.
 Between 1881 and 1885, Fowler was located successively in Lewisburg and Shamokin, Pennsylvania, and in Trenton, New Jersey.
 On April 1, 1885, he moved with his family to Morrisville, Pennsylvania, where he maintained his headquarters for twenty-five years.
 One of the inconveniences of his profession was the recurring need to find new territory for his artistry.